Mahmoud-ghareeb/Assistant/README.md

 ### Running The APP

-to run the app you have 2 options

-To Start The Chat GUI APP
+To Start The Chat GUI
 ```shell
 chainlit run app.py -w
 ```